Choosing A Translation Services Company

-Choice of translation services supplier is a key decision for many businesses looking to develop trade in international markets.
-Many companies require product information, legal documents, or marketing materials to be translated, this can include items such as marketing brochures, sales information, terms of business and website translation.
+Choosing a translation services company is a key decision for many businesses.
+This is especially important if you are looking to develop trade in international markets.
+Many companies require product information, legal documents, or marketing materials translations.
+This can include items such as marketing brochures, sales information, terms of business and website translation.
 So how do you choose a translation supplier?

-3) Most translation is specialised.
-It is easy to think that your text is general, and could be translated by any translator, the reality is that there are differences of style, tone, required vocabulary, and even specialist translation methodology required for different types of translation.
-Specialised translation should normally not be more expensive, all good translators specialise, you are relying on your chosen translation company to select translators with the required expertise for a given specialist area.
-Unless a translation company is very large, or only works with a specific specialism, be very wary of a translation company which makes extensive use of in-house translators, and claims to offer a specialist service.
-The likelyhood with a small staff team, is that they will only have one or two translators per language, and will use the same translators for every job, irrespective of specialism.
+Specialist translation should normally not be more expensive.
+All good translators specialise.
+You are relying on your chosen translation company to select translators with the required expertise for a given specialist area.
+Unless a translation company is very large, or has a specific specialism, be wary of in-house translators.
+They are unlikely to offer a specialist service, even if they claim to do so.
+The likelihood with a small staff team, is that they will only have one or two translators per language.
+They will use the same translators for every job, irrespective of specialism.

-4) You could ask for samples of previous work, for similar clients.
+You could ask for samples of previous work, for similar clients.
 This varies in usefulness, e.g. can you judge the quality of the sample?
-There is also the issue of confidentiality, unless a translation is in the public domain, such as a translated website, for example, it may not be possible for a translation company to offer samples due to confidentiality.
-Would you be happy for translations prepared for you to be shared with a direct competitor?
+There is also the issue of confidentiality.
+Unless a translation is in the public domain, such as a translated website, for example, it may not be possible for a translation company to offer samples.
+This is due to confidentiality.
+Would you be happy for your translations to be shared with a direct competitor?

-6) Price: we aren’t saying that price isn’t important, just that price is one of a number of important factors to consider, and remember translation can be too cheap, if someone offered you a car for £100, you might suspect its quality would not be the same as one for £27,000.
+We aren’t saying that price isn’t important, just that price is one of a number of important factors to consider.
+Also remember that translation can be too cheap.
+If someone offered you a car for £100, you might not expect the same quality as one for £27,000.